MetabolicalOf or pertaining to metabolism or metamorphosis; the processes underlying your cellular engine.

 Understanding the root causes of metabolic disease is important, but so is understanding the root causes of metabolic “optimalness”.
 Currently, much of the attention is focused on the pandemic of metabolic diseases that is ravaging human health.
 There is a lot of fear and confusion in the conversation about diet and health.
 The science seems unsettled and unsettling.
 The concept of “wellness” has co-opted as a method to target the sickest among us and mitigate their costs, versus a paradigm shift in healthcare.

 There is a huge gap between the research published in the academic journals and the magazines found on the rack at Whole Foods.
 On the one hand, you have scientific publications that are generally inaccessible to the general public, and on the other, you have magazines that are beautifully designed and loaded with enticing articles – that have little to do with science, or worse yet, take scientific information and and turn it into meaningless hyperbole.
+Nutrition science is often reduced to the vacillating, confusing, and whiplash-causing babble of nutritionism.
+How in the world is the average citizen supposed to make sense out of it all?

 This section of the Hypoglycemia Support Foundation website offers stories that treat metabolical topics with depth and insight, written for the general readership, and written so that each article addresses the health of the individual, provides actionable intelligence – practical information that can be applied that is paradigm shifting and transformational.